blbadger/blbadger.github.io/aperiodic-irrationals.md

 card \; \Bbb I  >>  card \; \Bbb Q
 $$

-Now let's consider continuous functions, which may be periodic or aperiodic.
-Aperiodicity means that values of the function $a(x)$ never return to that of previous iterations:
+Now let's consider functions of time (differential or difference equations), the trajectories of which may be periodic or aperiodic.
+Aperiodicity means that values of the function $a(x)$ never are identical to values of previous iterations:

 $$
 a^n(x_0) \neq a^k(x_0) \; \mathbf {if} \; x, k \in \Bbb N \; \mathbf {and} \; k \neq x